 Nourishing Tweens is a participant in several affiliate programs, advertising programs that provides a means for sites to earn advertising fees by advertising and linking to amazon.com and other websites.
 I only recommend things that I truly like and would use myself.
 If you click through my links and make a purchase, there is no additional charge to you.

 If you have younger kids, there is also a goal-setting kit for kids ages 4-10.
-Click here for the younger version.
-Both versions are 25% off until January 2nd!
-Just enter the code GOAL25 at check out.
+Click here for a bundle of both versions.

 If you’d prefer skipping the kit and handling it yourself, read on!